Nakayama automorphisms of double Ore extensions of Koszul regular algebras: Skew Laurent Extensions

 It follows from the construction of $\theta_2^\prime$ and the description of the Nakayama automorphism $\nu_{R_1}$ of $R_1$ that

-On the other hand, according to the proof of Theorem \ref{skew2}, the action of Nakayama automorphism $\nu_{R_2}$ of $R_2$ on $y_2$ is $(\hdet\theta_2)y_2$.
+On the other hand, according to the proof of Theorem \ref{skew2}, $\nu_{R_2}(y_2)=(\hdet\theta_2)y_2$.
 Hence, $\hdet\theta_2^\prime=\hdet\theta_2$.
-Repeating this process, we obtain statement (1).
-Statement (2) follows from Part (1).
+Repeating this process, we obtain Part (1).
+Part (2) follows from Part (1).
 The proof of Part (3) is similar to the proof of Theorem \ref{skew2}. \end{proof}

-Note that a typical example of such a Calabi-Yau localization $R_S$ is the smash product of a Koszul AS-regular algebra with a free abelian group algebra.
+Note that a typical example of $R_S$ is the smash product of a Koszul AS-regular algebra with a free abelian group algebra.
 For example, those Hopf algebras in the classification of Calabi-Yau pointed Hopf algebras of finite Cartan type in \cite{YZ11}.